FAQs

 I need more volunteers to help with my pantry/kitchen.
 How can I get more volunteers?

-I need food service equipment (refrigerator, freezer, and shelves) for my pantry/kitchen.
-Do you aid with this type of equipment?
+I need food service equipment (refrigerator, freezer, and shelves) or repairs to existing equipment for my pantry/kitchen.
+Can you provide this type of equipment?

 I need more funding for operating costs (garbage bags, cleaning supplies, electricity, etc.) associated with running our pantry/kitchen.
 Do you provide funding for these non-food expenses?

+Opportunities to apply for funding for operating costs will be shared in the “Announcements” section.
 HPNAP eligible food programs may apply for the HPNAP Operations Support Grant through UWNYC, which covers many types of non-food expenses.
-The annual HPNAP application is typically released in mid-April.
-HRA-EFAP members may be eligible to apply for reimbursement for eligible non-food expenses through EFAP’s Administrative Expense Reimbursement Grant.
-This reimbursement is for expenses incurred by emergency food program(s) during the reimbursement period.
-More information on HPNAP eligibility and the EFAP administrative grant are described in the Resource section).
+The annual HPNAP/Nourish application is typically released in mid-April.
+More information on HPNAP eligibility is described in the Resources section.

 I forgot my password to login to FeedNYC.
 What do I do?